remla24-team7/operation/README.md

 ![istio_traffic](./images/istio_traffic_management.png)

 #### Traffic management
 The above image shows how we implemented a second deployment of the `app` and `model-service` and added a 90/10 routing for the `app` service.
 A *VirtualService* is defined to match HTTP requests that come from services with a `version: v1` label and reroute these to the `v1` subset.
+If you find that both versions of the `model-service` pods are not starting up, it might be that the node on which they are deployed is *NotReady*.
+In that case restart the VMs by doing `vagrant up` and check again.

 ### 2. Running instructions for Minikube
 ```